Creckle/RetailMacro/README.md

 * "pet"
 * "partyN" where N is a number between 0 and 5
 * "raidN" where N is a number between 0 and 40

+you can string together several 'target' behind every unit id.
+For example "playertarget" or "raid7target" or "pettargettargettargettarget" are valid unit ids, too

 *expression:* a simple expression like "stance:1/2/3", which would translate to 'player is in either stance 1 or 2 or 3'
 ```